-All other critical incidents are reported immediately to DHS/DDS case management.
-If the incident occurs outside regular working hours, DHS/DDS on-call staff are notified immediately.
-Providers who have entered into Agreements with OHCA to provide waiver services submit an electronic report of all critical incidents to the DHS/DDS Case Manager and DHS/DDS State Office staff within one business day of observing or discovering the incident.
+If critical event occurs outside regular working hours, DHS/DDS on-call staff are notified immediately.
+Providers who have entered into Agreements with OHCA to provide waiver services submit an electronic report of all critical events to the DHS/DDS Case Manager and DHS/DDS State Office staff within one business day of observing or discovering the event.